 Forget your last name.

 What a wonderful power vacations have.
-In all honesty, if it were up to me, I would do nothing on vacation.
+If it were up to me, I would do nothing on vacation.
 Not a single thing.
 I’d sleep in until noon (what a wonderful concept) and do zero.
 Nada.
 Nothing.

-I had become lazy and unmotivated from the week of complete and utter relaxation and wanted nothing more to do than stay in my bikini, in the pool, at our beautiful house.
+I had become lazy and unmotivated from the week of complete and utter relaxation and wanted nothing more than stay in my bikini, in the pool, at our beautiful house.

 But, I went.
 I went because I knew I needed to experience it and because if I were to die I wouldn’t have to return to work on Monday.
 It was clearly a win-win situation.

 Like I mentioned in the post I wrote last year about surfing in the Outer Banks, I don’t typically say no to anything.
 I like adventures.
 This was no exception.